 Writing for a lay reader

-Applicant's to taught Master's degrees will not provide a synopsis of their research topic in their application.
-Instead, they are asked to provide a rationale for the course they have selected and why the content will enable them to progress their professional goals.
+Applicant's to taught Master's degrees are asked to provide a rationale for the course they have selected and why the content will enable them to progress their professional goals.

 Applicants to the George Moore Scholars Programme who wish to puruse mainly research-focused Master's degrees are asked to write a summary of their research in a style suitable for ‘the lay reader’.
 Assessment panels will include senior academics but they may not always have specialist knowledge of your subject area.
 The George Moore Scholars assessment panel will also include non-academic members.
 Writing for the lay reader will ensure your application is jargon-free and help to give assessors a clear overview of the aims and methodology of your research.